xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

 TensorFlow Supported Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some TensorFlow operations do not match to any OpenVINO operation, but are still supported by the Model Optimizer and can be used on constant propagation path.
-These layers are labeled 'Constant propagation' in the table.
+Some of TensorFlow operations do not match any OpenVINO operations.
+Yet, they are still supported by Model Optimizer and can be used on constant propagation path.
+These layers are labeled with ``Constant propagation`` in the table below:

 .. list-table::
     :header-rows: 1